The-An0nym/forum/README.md

 # TODO:

 - Keep logout or change to fetch()
 - Make initial load with PHP, all subsequent calls with Fetch (-> Makes refreshing faster by ~100ms.
-Subsequent calls via API are ~100ms faster than refreshing) -> Decide whether to actually implement this (Would in the end result in a lot of duplicate code)
+Subsequent calls via API are ~100ms faster than refreshing)
+- Make the api/getThreads.php use functions/require/threads.php
 - Only let one post be edited at a time
 - Finalize profile settings page